pixeltris/YgoMaster/Docs/AddMissingCards.md

 You should now see `missing-cards.txt` in your folder.
 You can then use these card ids and just add them to the end of `CardList.json` and `CardCraftableList.json`.
 You will also need images for these cards if they aren't already in the game.
 To do this create an image in the following location where `XXXXX` is the card id:

 `Data/ClientData/Card/Images/Illust/tcg/XXXXX.png`

-You will likely add monsters which are flagged with animations but don't yet have animation files.
-This will freeze the game when you summon them.
-To disable all summon animations open `Data/ClientData/ClientSettings.json` and change `DuelClientDisableCutinAnimations` from `false` to `true`.